Portrait of Dr. Kelly Lynn Clary

 Dr. Kelly Clary joined Texas State University in September 2020.
 She holds all three degrees from the School of Social Work at the University of Illinois at Urbana-Champaign.
 I-L-L!

-Dr. Clary has clinical experience with the University of Illinois at Urbana-Champaign Counseling Center's Alcohol and Other Drug Office Team, and at numerous community agencies including the Champaign County Juvenile Detention Center, an Outpatient Substance Use Facility, Carle Emergency Department, and a Universal Health Services Inpatient Psychiatric Hospital.
+Dr. Clary has clinical experience with the University of Illinois at Urbana-Champaign Counseling Center's Alcohol and Other Drug Office Team where she led alcohol prevention programming for more than 9,000 students.
+She has also engaged with numerous community agencies, including the Champaign County Juvenile Detention Center, an Outpatient Substance Use Facility, Carle Emergency Department, and a Universal Health Services Inpatient Psychiatric Hospital.
+Currently, in Texas, Dr. Clary works alongside Wimberley ISD, Dripping Springs ISD, San Marcos CISD, Texas ICON, Hays County Public Health Department, Cenikor, and Hill Country MHDD.

 Research Interests